kamikazeSlayers/architectural-katas-2022/architectural-views/platform-management-subsystem.md

 ### Career Case Management Functionality & Process

-#### Candidate Registration and Onboarding ( Needs Assessment )
+#### Candidate Registration and Onboarding (Needs Assessment)
 - The user registers on the platform as a candidate.
 The role CANDIDATE is associated with the user, which is sent as part of the authorisation token that provides access to the candidates to various resources on the platform.
 - The candidate creates a career profile.
 All achievements, badges earned on completion of courses/offerings, community engagement, career road map, are visible on the career profile of the candidate.
-- the candidate is has to complete the needs assessmenet at the time of onboarding.
+- The candidate has to complete the needs assessmenet at the time of onboarding.
 The platform management service receives and stores the needs assessment in the database.
 - On completing the needs assessment, the onboarding of the candidate is complete.

-#### Career mentor assignment
+#### Career Mentor Assignment
 - Once the candidate profile is complete, a career mentor is assigned to the candidate from the available career mentors on the platform.
-This assignment is in round-robin basis so as to equally distribute the number of candidates among the available career mentors.
+  - This assignment is in round-robin basis so as to equally distribute the number of candidates among the available career mentors.
-The platform must ensure that no mentor handles more than a certain number of candidates.
+  - The platform must ensure that no mentor handles more than a certain number of candidates.
-Sufficient number of career mentors must be ensured by the platform admin.
+  - Sufficient number of career mentors must be ensured by the platform admin.

 - Once the mentor is assigned, a welcome email introducing the career mentor is sent via the notification manager as described in [Notification and Meeting Scheduler Subsystem](./notification-and-meeting-scheduler-subsystem.md).